-- Key source for population breeding: 0/10, due to species low density. - Key source population for dispersal: 0/5, due to species low density. - Necessary for maintaining genetic diversity: 0/15, due to species low density and therefore inferred low genetic diversity. - Near the limit of the species range: 0/15, due to not occurring near the limit of the species range.
+- Key source for population breeding: 10/10, included within the genetically important populations north of the Clarence River Valley, New South Wales (DAWE, 2022). - Key source population for dispersal: 5/5, due to occurrence within mapped biodiversity corridor. - Necessary for maintaining genetic diversity: 5/15, due to low density of the population and therefore inferred low genetic diversity. - Near the limit of the species range: 0/15, due to not occurring near the limit of the species range.